Those who communicate best achieve more!

 Classroom: Classroom work regularly requires hands-on projects where students can design and publish digital/printed magazines or produce short documentary films, promotional videos, video news packages, podcasts, TikTok videos, photo essays, and animated content.
 Students are encouraged to enter their creative work in the department’s juried, annual New Media Student Showcase.

 Course work and experiential learning opportunities prepare students for professional communication careers such as TV news anchors, reporters, multimedia journalists, podcast hosts, digital media content providers, social media managers, editors, photojournalists, graphic designers, writers, speech communication specialists, recruiting officers, marketing communication specialists, product managers, event planners, media ad sales personnel, higher education administrators, and scores of others.

-Earning a bachelor’s degree in Communication at NSU puts you in the inside lane on the race track for your tomorrow.
-Ask us about the exciting opportunities awaiting you in a Communication major or minor.
-Available concentrations include Strategic Communication, Broadcast and Digital Media Production and Multimedia Journalism.
+Earning a bachelor’s degree in Communication at NSU puts you on the fast track for success.
+Ask us about the exciting opportunities awaiting you with a Communication major or minor.
+Available concentrations include Strategic Communication, Journalism, Broadcast, and Digital Media Production, and Sports Media.